FFICM Final MCQ

 The pass mark for the MCQ exam is set using the Angoff reference method and adjustments are made for the borderline candidate using methods approved by the GMC.

 The MCQ paper pass mark is set by the MCQ sub-group examiners.
 The Angoff method is applied to each question individually.
 These scores are then weighted, because ‘long’ single best answer questions are worth two marks compared to ‘short’ single best answer questions.
 The paper pass mark is the sum of the weighted individual question Angoff marks.
 Because of the small number of candidates taking this exam, (which is a ‘gateway’ to the oral components), one standard error is then subtracted to arrive at the final MCQ paper pass mark.
 This subtraction works in favour of a candidate who has scored just below the calculated pass mark; however, it does lead to a few candidates who have not demonstrated the required knowledge progressing to the oral components of the exam.

 In addition to our main standard setting methods that are used in the examination, the exam also has secondary and backup standard setting methods to either check or to control for any changes in the delivery or format of the examination.

-From June 2022 the FFICM multiple choice paper will consist of all Single Best Answer (SBA) questions.
+Since June 2022 the FFICM multiple choice paper has consisted of all Single Best Answer (SBA) questions.

-Each of these will have a stem and five alterative answers, one of which is the best (or ‘most correct’) answer.
+Each of these has a stem and five alterative answers, one of which is the best (or ‘most correct’) answer.

 - 80 ‘Short’ questions where the stem is short.
 1 mark is awarded for each correct response.